The Contract I Was Living.

 Saying no when there was a no inside of me.

-Noticing when overworking was hurting me and choosing to stop.
+Noticing that overworking was hurting me and choosing to stop.

-Pausing instead of immediately explaining myself again, or trying to fix the relationship alone.
+Pausing instead of immediately explaining myself yet again.

 Letting myself feel the grief and exhaustion I had been overriding.

-Because those connections were built on the version of me who consistently left what she valued, just so she could keep the relationship.
+Because those connections had been built on the version of me who consistently left what she valued just so she could have the relationship.

 Shifting the Center of Connection